 For donations, sponsorship and volunteers,

-or visit the FCTRC website at www.horseridingtherapy.org and
+please visit the FCTRC website at www.horseridingtherapy.org

-specify your donation is for the Sensory Trail.
+and specify your donation is for the Sensory Trail.

 If your church, group or organization